YOUTH ACADEMY DIRECTOR

 ACADEMY EXECUTIVE DIRECTOR

-Working with Mockingbird Valley SC and Kentucky Fire Juniors since 2007 when Louisville City FC founder Wayne Estopinal purchased the club, Wallace has worked full-time in youth soccer since 2011.
-Wallace helped launch the Louisville Lightning PASL team in 2009 and helped the fledgling Louisville City FC launch before it had full-time staff.
-Prior to working in soccer, Wallace worked on the Business Development team at TEG Architects and worked two seasons with the Louisville Fire Arena Football team.
+Having worked with Mockingbird Valley SC and Kentucky Fire Juniors since 2007, when eventual Louisville City FC founder Wayne Estopinal purchased the club, Wallace has had a presence full-time in youth soccer since 2011.
+She helped launch the Louisville Lightning PASL team in 2009 and assisted the fledgling Louisville City FC before it had full-time staff.
+Prior to working in soccer, Wallace worked on the business development team at TEG Architects and worked two seasons with the Louisville Fire arena football team.

 LOUISVILLE CITY ACADEMY DIRECTOR

-The star of Louisville City’s 2018 USL Championship Final win, Spencer is a Louisville City legend.
-Born in Augsburg, Germany, Spencer played prep and collegiate soccer in the Cincinnati area at Xavier from 2009-12 before being drafted by the New England Revolution of MLS and then playing with FC Cincinnati.
-Spencer came to Louisville City in 2017 and immediately fit into the club’s competitive atmosphere.
-Spencer helped coach the club in 2018 during a coaching transition and joined the academy in 2020 as a coach.
+The goal-scoring star of Louisville City FC's 2018 USL Championship Final win, Spencer is a club legend.
+Born in Augsburg, Germany, he played prep and collegiate soccer in the Cincinnati area at Xavier from 2009-2012 before being drafted by the New England Revolution of MLS and then playing with FC Cincinnati.
+Spencer came to Louisville in 2017 and immediately fit into the club’s competitive atmosphere.
+Spencer helped coach the club in 2018 during a leadership transition and joined the academy in 2020.
 Following the 2020 season, Spencer made the decision to hang up his boots and join the academy in his full-time role.

 RACING LOUISVILLE ACADEMY DIRECTOR